QuangDuc-HUST/DS.20221.04.JobPostClassifications/README.md

 This branch contains code to crawl data from websites.

-In the folder `src/scripts`, there are scripts files to run the data pipeline when using __Google Colab__.
+In the folder `src/scripts`, there are scripts files to run the data pipeline when using __Google Colab__ (see the `notebook` folder for instance).

 In case you clone our project to local machine, please remmember to __correct__ the _directory names_ before run.

 As this is an __ETL__ pipeline, run the scripts as the order of the pipeline.
 For example

 ```
-bash extract.sh
+bash ./scripts/extract.sh
 ```

 to start crawling data, then respective transform the data and load them to the data warehouse.